 Marie Pinard is the Director of Quality, Safety and Patient Experience at Women’s College Hospital.
 Previously she was the manager of the Quality Management Department at The Hospital for Sick Children, where she had also worked for over 25 years in a variety of clinical roles including as a front-line nurse in Haematology/Oncology, a specialist in Infection Prevention & Control and Manager of Emergency Preparedness.
 She received her BScN at the University of Toronto and completed a MSc in Quality Improvement and Patient Safety at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
 For the past 15 years, Marie has been firmly grounded in Quality Management.
 She is passionate about quality improvement (QI), QI methodology and QI ethics – she spearheaded the development of a robust process for ethical oversight of QI projects at SickKids and has reviewed over 1000 proposals over the past 10 years.
 Her other professional interests include quality monitoring processes, indicator development, patient safety and the science of improvement.
 She has experience leading hospital accreditation processes through Accreditation Canada, leading strategic projects, investigating adverse events and steering the development of the hospital’s annual Quality Improvement Plan (QIP).
 Marie also holds an appointment at the Institute for Health Policy, Management and Evaluation at the University of Toronto where she is a course instructor in their Masters in Health Administration program.

-Dr. Olivia Ostrow is an academic clinician and the patient safety lead for the Division of Paediatric Emergency Medicine at the Hospital for Sick Children, and a lecturer in the Department of Paediatrics at the University of Toronto.
+Dr. Olivia Ostrow is an academic clinician and the patient safety lead for the Division of Paediatric Emergency Medicine at the Hospital for Sick Children, and an assistant professor lecturer in the Department of Paediatrics at the University of Toronto.
 She received her MD at West Virginia University School of Medicine and completed a combined Internal Medicine and Pediatrics training at the University of California San Diego and the University of Rochester.
 She is board certified in both specialties and holds a certificate in Quality Improvement and Patient Safety from the University of Toronto.
 She is an experienced quality improvement champion who is committed to frontline improvement work.
 Locally, she plays a key leadership role in the Hospital for Sick Children’s Choosing Wisely campaign.
 At the provincial level, she is actively involved in the P4R Emergency Department Return Visit Quality Initiative with Health Quality Ontario.
 She chairs the Paediatric Emergency Medicine Morbidity and Mortality committee and also involved in the SickKids Caring Safely Initiative and serves as a regular instructor for the Error Prevention course taught throughout the hospital.
 She is the current interim co-director of the C-QuIPS Certificate Course in Patient Safety and Quality Improvement and faculty for the Co-Learning Curriculum in Quality Improvement in the Department of Paediatrics.